-Being a business owner today is incredibly exciting.
-There are fewer and fewer barriers to international trade; decisions can be made at speed (based on greater access to key information), while extensive third-party ecosystems allow companies to scale or pivot in a more agile way than ever before.
+Being a business owner today is incredibly exciting, in part because there are fewer barriers to international trade.
+Decisions can be made at speed (based on greater access to key information), while extensive third-party ecosystems allow companies to scale or pivot in a more agile way than ever before.

 Challenge 1: Trade restrictions